lukeprofits/Monero_Business_Wallet/README.md

 * Remain as decentralized as possible.

-* Include all tax information needed for merchants.
+* Include all useful tax information needed for merchants.

 * Protect privacy as much as possible.